West Virginia CHIP: Children's Health Insurance Program

 How to apply for WVCHIP

 Apply for WVCHIP through WVPATH at wvpath.wv.gov.
-The single application covers both West Virginia Medicaid and WVCHIP — DHHS determines the applicable program based on household income.
-You can also apply by calling 1-877-716-1212 or visiting a local DoHS field office.
+The single application covers both West Virginia Medicaid and WVCHIP — the WV Department of Human Services (DoHS) determines the applicable program based on household income.
+You can also call the WVCHIP toll-free helpline at 1-877-982-2447, or visit a local DoHS field office.
+For case-specific matters like reporting a newborn's Social Security number, contact the DoHS Customer Service Center at 1-877-716-1212.

 What CHIP is